SyncfusionExamples/how-to-filter-the-wpf-datagrid-like-in-excel/README.md

 ## About the sample
 This example illustrates how to filter the wpf datagrid like in Excel

-[SfDataGrid](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html) provides excel like filtering UI and also advanced filter UI to filter the data easily.
+[WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid)(SfDataGrid) provides excel like filtering UI and also advanced filter UI to filter the data easily.
 UI filtering can be enabled by setting [SfDataGrid.AllowFiltering](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_AllowFiltering) property to true , where you can open filter UI by clicking the Filter icon in column header and filter the records.

 ```XML